Delicate (Taylor Swift song): Commercial performance

-"Delicate" was a sleeper hit in the US.
-Upon its single release in March 2018, it entered at number 84 on the Billboard Hot 100 and number 32 on the Billboard Mainstream Top 40 (Pop Songs) chart.
-By May, the single entered the top 40 of the Hot 100, fueled by gains in airplay, giving Swift her 56th top-40 entry.
-In doing so, it extended Swift's record as the woman with the most Hot 100 top-40 entries.
-In its sixteenth charting week by July, "Delicate" rose to the Hot 100's top 20, driven primarily by strong airplay.
-It was the second single from Reputation to enter the top 10 of Billboard's Radio Songs chart (peaking at number two), after lead single "Look What You Made Me Do".
-A radio-driven hit, "Delicate" peaked atop the Mainstream Top 40 (Pop Songs) chart, and was Reputation's first number-one single on the Billboard Adult Top 40 (Adult Pop Songs) and Adult Contemporary charts.
-It became the biggest radio hit from Reputation.
+"Delicate" was a sleeper hit in the United States.
+It entered at number 84 on the Billboard Hot 100 in March 2018 and reached the top 40 in May, becoming Swift's 56th song to enter the top-40 region and extending her status as the woman with the most top-40 entries.
+In July, in its sixteenth charting week, "Delicate" entered the top 20, driven by strong airplay performance.
+It was the second single from Reputation to enter the top 10 of Billboard's Radio Songs chart (peaking at number two), after the lead single "Look What You Made Me Do".
+"Delicate" peaked atop the Pop Songs chart and was Reputation's first number-one single on the Adult Pop Songs and Adult Contemporary charts, becoming the album's most successful radio single.

-Overall, "Delicate" peaked at number 12 on the Billboard Hot 100, spending a total of 35 weeks on the chart, becoming the longest-charting single from Reputation.
-The single was one of the 10 most successful songs on US airplay of 2018, culminating 2.509 billion radio audience impressions.
-It was certified double platinum by the Recording Industry Association of America (RIAA), which denotes two million units consisted of sales and on-demand streaming.
-Philip Cosores from Uproxx claimed that the single was Reputation biggest hit, surpassing the Hot 100 number one "Look What You Made Me Do", which "found a place in cultural ubiquity, but ... felt more like an obligation than an outright choice".
-Writing for Billboard, Andrew Unterberger described the US chart success of "Delicate" as a "turnaround in momentum" for Swift during the Reputation era.
-While the preceding singles did not chart more than 20 weeks, "Delicate" continued to grow, especially in airplay, and got "bigger the longer audiences have spent with it".
-Unterberger attributed the single's success to its vulnerable sentiment and production, a departure from the "outwardly vindictive" sentiments of its preceding singles, which proved that "[the audience] too still like Taylor for Taylor".
+"Delicate" peaked at number 12 and spent 35 weeks on the Billboard Hot 100, becoming the longest-charting single from Reputation.
+The single was one of the 10 most successful songs on United States airplay of 2018, culminating 2.509 billion radio audience impressions. iHeartRadio awarded the single a Titanium Award for amassing one billion spins throughout 2018.
+It was certified double platinum by the Recording Industry Association of America, which denotes two million units consisted of sales and on-demand streaming.
+Philip Cosores from Uproxx thought that the success of "Delicate" changed the narrative that Reputation was an underwhelming era for Swift, an idea corroborated by Andrew Unterberger from Billboard, who described its sleeper success as a "turnaround in momentum".
+For Unterberger, the single's vulnerable sentiment and production contrasted with the previous singles' "outwardly vindictive" sentiments and proved that "[the audience] too still like Taylor for Taylor".

 "Delicate" peaked within the top 20 on singles charts of Iceland (3), Honduras (11), Malaysia (14), the Czech Republic (19), and Canada (20).
-It was a top-40 chart entry in Greece, Hungary, Ireland, New Zealand, Norway (where it was certified gold), and Australia (where it was certified platinum).
-The single was certified platinum in Brazil and Portugal, and gold in the UK, where it charted outside the top 40.
+It was a top-40 chart entry in Greece, Hungary, Ireland, New Zealand, Norway (where it was certified gold), and Australia (where it was certified six-times platinum).
+The single was certified double platinum in Brazil, and platinum in Portugal, and the United Kingdom, where it charted outside the top 40.